rohitnautiyal1987/EVERSE-SRSE-Interview-Task/README.md

-# Set up your project with the following directory structure:
-EVERSE-SRSE-Interview-Task/                          # Source directory ├── task1/
-│   ├── __init__.py
-│   ├── ontology_lookup.py                           # Main script
-├── setup.py                                         # Package metadata
-├── README.md
-├── requirements.txt                                # Python dependencies
+# EVERSE-SRSE-Interview-Task

+This project is structured to create a Python package for ontology lookup.
+The package will allow you to run a command-line script to query ontologies using an ID.

+## Project Directory Structure

-1. Create the setup.py File : This file defines the package and makes it executable from the command line.
+### 1. Create the `setup.py` File

+The `setup.py` file defines the package metadata and configuration, making it executable from the command line.

-2. Create ontology_lookup.py. # Main script
+### 2. Create `ontology_lookup.py` in `task1/`

+This is the main script that will handle the ontology lookup process.

-3. Create a requirements.txt file include any dependencies in this file (in this case, just requests).
+### 3. Create a `requirements.txt` File

+Include any dependencies in this file.
+For example:

-4. Build and Install the Package in the terminal, navigate to the root directory of your project (where setup.py is located) and run:
+### 4. Build and Install the Package

+Follow these steps to build and install the package:

-In the terminal, navigate to the root directory of your project (where setup.py is located) and run:
+1. In the terminal, navigate to the root directory of your project (where `setup.py` is located).
+    ```bash
+   cd EVERSE-SRSE-Interview-Task
-Build the package
+2. Build the package:
    python setup.py sdist bdist_wheel
-Install the package locally
+3. Install the package locally:
-pip install.
+   pip install .
+### 5. Usage:

-Once installed, you can use the command ontology-lookup <ontology_id> from the command line to execute the code.
+Once installed, you can use the following command from the command line to execute the script:
+   ontology-lookup <ontology_id>